 New trees benefit from frequent watering.
 Your boulevard tree may have a slow-release watering bag attached.
 You can help by filling the bag on days when it is empty.
 Trees benefit from a gallon of water per day for the first two weeks.
 After two weeks, they should be watered every other day.
 After two months, it only needs to be watered once each week until the ground freezes.
 An inch of rain counts as a watering.

-During hot/dry summers newly planted trees and those put to ground within the last 5 years need more frequent watering, every 3 to 5 days.
+During hot/dry summers newly planted trees and those put to ground within the last five years need more frequent watering, every three to five days.